TΓΌbingen, Germany

 Social research often involves problems that investigate the relationship between individual and society.
 The general concept is that individuals interact with the social contexts to which they belong, meaning that individual persons are influenced by the social groups or contexts to which they belong, and that the properties of those groups are in turn influenced by the individuals who make up that group.

 Generally, the individuals and the social groups are conceptualized as a hierarchical system of individuals and groups, with individuals and groups defined at separate levels of this hierarchical system.
 The appropriate analysis technique for such a hierarchical system is multilevel analysis.
-The benefits of multilevel analysis are discussed both in theory as with empirical examples.
+The benefits of multilevel analysis are discussed both in theory as well as with empirical examples.
+Attention will also be paid to the multilevel approach to longitudinal data analysis.
+Intensive longitudinal data analysis is not part of this course.

 Dr. Mirjam Moerbeek

 (Master) Students or (post-graduate) researchers who already have a basic knowledge of regression analysis (i.e. previously completed a bachelor level introductory course in multivariate analysis techniques).
-A maximum of 40 participants will be allowed in this course.
+Prior knowledge of R is not needed

 Participants will learn the theoretical basics of multilevel modeling and some important methodological and statistical issues.
-They will also learn how to analyze multilevel data sets with the HLM and Mplus programs, to interpret the output and to report the results.
+They will also learn how to analyze multilevel data sets with the R and R Studio programmes, to interpret the output and to report the results.

 Fee